benduong2001/benduong2001.github.io/food_recommendation.md

 # Food Recommendation Data Science Project

-* This Data Science project explores food related datasets (unstructured text data) for prediction data analysis tasks involving customer recommendation:
+* This Data Science project explores food related datasets (unstructured text data) for prediction data analysis tasks involving customer recommendation.
+Two tasks or "sub-projects" were done:
+    * Task 1 is about predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
+    * Task 2 is about predicting whether a given user likely would visit a given restaurant, using text and images as input data.

 * This project will show:
-   * Articulately-reasoned Feature Engineering on transforming unstructured data (text) into tabular, structured data to train logistic regression on using NLP techniques (Word2Vec and Tf-Idf).
+   * Articulately-reasoned Feature Engineering using NLP techniques (Word2Vec and Tf-Idf), to transform unstructured text data into a structured tabular format, so that it can be compatibly trained with linear models as baseline (specifically logistic regression).
    * Data Analysis and results applicable to useful business questions on customer recommendation
    * Succinct and Intuitive Data visualizations
    * A balanced use of both basic machine learning (e.g. Sklearn logistic regression) vs deep learning (e.g. multi-layered neural networks, pretrained models)- nuanced understanding when either should be used appropriately, thereby seeing their pro's and con's.